-My current book project is titled Archipelago Capitalism: A History of the Offshore World, 1920s-1980s.
+I am currently completing a project titled Archipelago Capitalism: A History of the Offshore World, 1920s-1980s.
 The book reopens the history of twentieth-century political economy and capitialism (in its free-market, neoliberal variety in particular) in Europe and beyond, by pointing to an economic, legal, and political regime of smaller, often enclave-like territories and spaces that thrived on the sidelines of a world otherwise increasingly dominated by nation-states: tax havens, offshore finance, flags of convenience, and free trade zones.
 At the same time, the book provides the first archivally-based account of how 'offshore' came into existence as a sophisticated, far-flung system often beyond the reach of national regulators and governments.
 The book thus seeks to shed light on the origins of tax avoidance and evasion on a global scale, one of the most pressing current problems with profound implications for the rise of inequality throughout the twentieth century.
 The project uses a multi-archival approach that combines documents from over 30 national archives, central banks, multilateral institutions, private banks, and oral history interviews in locations such as Australia, Bahamas, Britain, Canada, Cayman Islands, France, Germany, Guernsey, Ireland, Jersey, Luxembourg, Panama, Singapore, Switzerland, and the US.
 A pilot article based off this work was published in The American Historical Review in December 2017.
-Another article on the intersection of decolonization and the expansion of tax havens is forthcoming.
+Another article on the intersection of decolonization and the expansion of tax havens is forthcoming in Past and Present.

 Since graduate school, I have maintained an interest in the histories and languages of the (Arab) Middle East, and relations between Europe and the Middle East are an additional area of expertise.